goldginkgo/concourse-pipelines/buildpack-automated-testing/README.md

 We will build the Java app and upload jar file to Artifactory first.

+A repository with all the contents in this folder should be created in Github/Gitlab because it's a parameter for the pipeline.

 The following docker images are used by the pipelines.
 Please host the images locally if the environment doesn't have access to Internet.
 * pivotalservices/artifactory-resource
 * pcfnorm/rootfs